openaps/docs/docs/docs/walkthrough/phase-1/visualization.md

 ### Uploading Latest Treatments to Nightscout

-In addition to uloading OpenAPS status, it also very beneficial to upload the treatment information from the pump into Nightscout.
+In addition to uploading OpenAPS status, it also very beneficial to upload the treatment information from the pump into Nightscout.
 This removes the burden of entering this information into Nightscout manually.